Juan Castillo (American football): Buffalo Bills

 In 2017, Castillo was hired by the Buffalo Bills to become the offensive line coach and run-game coordinator under new head coach Sean McDermott.
 He served two seasons with the Bills before being dismissed following the 2018 season.

 Michigan

 Castillo joined the Michigan Wolverines coaching staff as an offensive analyst for the 2019 season.
 As part of his duties, Castillo worked with Michigan offensive line coach Ed Warinner.

 Chicago Bears

 Castillo was hired by the Chicago Bears as offensive line coach on January 5, 2020.
 The move reunited him with head coach Matt Nagy, whom he worked with in Philadelphia.
 He was not retained by the team following the firing of Nagy after the 2021 season.

 Washington Commanders

-He was named tight ends coach of the Washington Commanders on February 21, 2022.
+Castillo was named tight ends coach of the Washington Commanders on February 21, 2022.
+He was not retained by the team following the hiring of new head coach, Dan Quinn, in the 2024 offseason.

+UCLA

+In March 2024, Castillo was hired by UCLA as an offensive line coach under head coach, DeShaun Foster.

+Michigan

+In December 2024, Castillo was hired by Michigan as an offensive analyst for the offensive line under head coach, Sherrone Moore.

 Personal life

 Castillo fractured his left tibial plateau after he was hit by a utility truck outside of Veterans Stadium on August 17, 1998.
 His hometown of Port Isabel declared July 4, 2009, to be "Juan Castillo Day".
+He married his wife, Kelly in 2022.
+He is stepfather to her two children, Franco and Vivienne.